 My preferred method is using a paint sprayer for a brush-free finish.
-This is the best way to How to Paint Furniture Without Brush Marks.
+This is the best way to paint furniture without brush marks.

 This dresser used up a pint of paint with a paint sprayer.
 If you’re brushing it on, you might use a little less than a pint for a dresser of this size.

 This is optional, as it is obviously totally up to what your style is!

 I personally love a good distressing around the edges, so I distressed this dresser just a bit.
 Learn the best distressing furniture techniques in this post.

-Chalk style paint needs to be topcoated for extra durability, especially if you want to wipe it down or for it not collect as much dust.
+Chalk-style paint needs to be top-coated for extra durability, especially if you want to wipe it down or for it not to collect as much dust.
 Learn all about topcoats for painting furniture options here!

-You could wax it, but I don’t find wax as easy to use, and the whole process takes a long time.
+You could wax chalk paint, but I don’t find wax as easy to use, and the whole process takes a long time.

 Instead of waxing chalk paint, I used a water-based polyurethane.
-This brand is the best stuff out there!
+Varathane polyurethane is the best stuff out there!